SAP-archive/fiori-for-ios-workshop/README.md

 ![](https://user-images.githubusercontent.com/377404/39138253-660b6538-46d4-11e8-9b41-74dbb286c8ec.png)

 Enter name `expensedb` for the database, and create a **SYSTEM** user password.
-Note that the system user password must be 15 char with lower/upper-cased characters.
-You may use the Safari-generated strong password.
+Note that the system user password must be 15 char with lower/upper-cased characters.  ***Write this down, as you will need it in a later step***

 Existing settings may be left as-is.
 Click **Create** to create.